Crystal Palace, London: Rail

 Crystal Palace Station, aerial view in 2024.

-Crystal Palace is accessible by rail from Crystal Palace railway station, where Southern trains run between Victoria on the Crystal Palace Line and London Bridge on the Brighton Main Line, and where London Overground trains run to Highbury & Islington on the East London Line.
+Crystal Palace is accessible by rail from Crystal Palace railway station, where Southern trains run between Victoria on the Crystal Palace Line and London Bridge on the Brighton Main Line, and where London Overground trains on the Windrush line run to Highbury & Islington, serving as one of the two southern terminus for the line.
 In addition, Southern services run to Beckenham Junction, Sutton and Epsom Downs.
 Crystal Palace railway station is one of the few stations to border two zones, Zones 3 and 4.
-The South Gate of the Park is accessible by rail via Penge West, which is served by Southern trains from London Bridge and London Overground services.
+The South Gate of the Park is accessible by rail via Penge West, which is served by Southern trains from London Bridge and Windrush line services.

 Crystal Palace used to have a second railway station, the Crystal Palace (High Level) railway station.
 The station was built to serve passengers visiting the Crystal Palace, but after the fire in 1936, traffic on the branch line declined.
 In World War II, the line serving the station was temporarily closed due to bomb damage.
 Repairs were made and the line was reopened, but the requirement for reconstruction and the decline in traffic led to a decision to close the station and branch line in 1954, followed by the demolition of the station in 1961.
 Despite the demolition, a Grade II listed subway remains under Crystal Palace Parade.
 The Crystal Palace pneumatic railway was also built in Crystal Palace c.1864.

 London Overground train at Crystal Palace.

 The low level station remain open, although passenger numbers at that station also fell after the fire of 1936 and many services were diverted to serve London–Croydon routes instead of the Victoria–London Bridge route.
 Rail travel was in decline across the UK in the 1960s and 1970s when the Beeching Axe was imposed.
 In the 1970s, two outer platforms used by terminating trains were abandoned and the third rail was removed.

 More recently rail travel at the station has seen a resurgence and new services have started running.
 Passenger numbers increased each year between 2004 and 2013.
 Since May 2010, the station has served the East London Line branch of the London Overground, connecting with the Central London and East End of London.
 In 2011 services were extended to Highbury and Islington.
 The station underwent redevelopment in 2012, which brought the original Victorian booking hall back into use, created a new cafe in the station building and provided wheelchair access through the installation of three lifts; this work was completed by the end of March 2013.